MDALAMIN2526/ERPNext/README.md

 GNU/General Public License (see [license.txt](license.txt))

-The CMPERP code is licensed as GNU General Public License (v3) and the Documentation is licensed as Creative Commons (CC-BY-SA-3.0) and the copyright is owned by Frappe Technologies Pvt Ltd (Frappe) and Contributors.
+The CPMERP code is licensed as GNU General Public License (v3) and the Documentation is licensed as Creative Commons (CC-BY-SA-3.0) and the copyright is owned by Frappe Technologies Pvt Ltd (Frappe) and Contributors.

-By contributing to CMPERP, you agree that your contributions will be licensed under its GNU General Public License (v3).
+By contributing to CPMERP, you agree that your contributions will be licensed under its GNU General Public License (v3).

 ## Logo and Trademark Policy